OLNA

 MMA's next OLNA Preparation Program

-MMA will deliver an eight hour OLNA Preparation Program on the Hale School campus in the second week of the Term 1 holidays (Tuesday 22 April to Friday 25 April).
-These classes will prepare students who wish to sit the OLNA scheduled for May 5-16.
+MMA will deliver an eight hour OLNA Preparation Program on the Christ Church Grammar School School campus in the first week of the Term 2 holidays (Monday 7 July to Thursday 10 July).
+These classes will prepare students who wish to sit the OLNA scheduled to commence July 28.

 FURTHER INFORMATION